RileyMeta/Bash-Dialog/README.md

 # Bash and Dialog scripting
-**This is a comprehensive guide on how to use Dialog and Bash to create terminal-based menus.**
+#### This is a comprehensive guide on how to use Dialog and Bash to create terminal-based menus.

-**Along with tips and tricks for adding basic functionality with Bash scripting.**
+Along with tips and tricks for adding basic functionality with Bash scripting and interactive and easily modifiable examples.

 ## Absolute Basics